Follow our step-by-step guide for updating your resume and creating an online presence. We give you our top 12 tips for updating your resume.

-Follow our step-by-step guide for updating your resume and creating an online presence.
+Follow our step-by-step tips for updating your resume and creating an online presence.

 Sometimes it’s necessary to have a career break and step out of the workplace for a while; be it for personal or professional reasons.
 When the time comes to return to work, it can be an equally exciting and daunting experience for job seekers, regardless of their background or length of time out of the workforce.
 There are two recurring themes that present themselves as barriers to re-entry: an out-of-date resume and lack of an online social media presence.